rust-lang/book/src/ch05-00-structs.md

 program's domain in order to take full advantage of Rust's compile-time type checking.

-One way of thinking about structs is that they are similar to tuples that we talked about in Chapter 3.
-Like tuples, the pieces of a struct can be different types.
+One way of thinking about structs is that they are similar to tuples, which we talked about in Chapter 3.
+Like tuples, the pieces of a struct can be of different types.
 Unlike tuples, we name each piece of data so that it's clearer what the values mean.
 Structs are more flexible as a result of these names: we don't have to rely on the order of the data to specify or access the values of an